vanillatyy1/python-challenge/README.md

 (iii) **Analysis folder**: To store text files with analysis results.

-(5) Analyze the data so it wil dispaly the same output as the instructions given
+(5) Analyze the data.
+The Python script should calculate the following with the expected results to resumble the below:

 ````
 Financial Analysis